mxmoss/ProjectManagement/Story Tips.md

 - Explicit dependencies are OK

 Negotiable?
-- Avoid bundling - VHS, DVD, Blu-Ray and HD DVD
+- Avoid bundling - eg: VHS, DVD, Blu-Ray and HD DVD
--

 Valuable?
 - If it's not valuable, then don't do it.